CSC-Security-sandbox/ndm-fresh-breakability/DEV-SETUP.md

 ```

 ### Installing Datamigrator Data Plane
+#### Before running the script download the binary form github

+1. Download the binary from the worker repository, extract the zip file and take the path of `worker-linux-arm64` binary (MacOS).
+2. Note the path of the binary and copy it.
-When prompted, provide the full path to the binary on your local Mac:
+3. Run the script and when prompted, provide the full path to the binary on your local Mac:

 ```sh
 cd local-deployment/bin
 ./setup.sh data-plane